ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

  for a provided PII.
 The actual PII value will be stored in the selected pluggable `PII Store`.
 The issued identifier can be used to represent the particular PII in other locations.
-The `depseudonymize` function can be used to get the actual PII value, give the pseudonymized identifier.
+The `depseudonymize` function can be used to obtain the actual PII value and give the pseudonymized `` identifier.
 PII can be deleted from the storage using the `delete` function.